leo-arch/clifm/README.md

 On Linux:
        $ gcc -O3 -march=native -fstack-protector-strong -s -lcap -lreadline -o clifm clifm.c
+To enable POSIX compliance, pass this option to the compiler: `-D_BE_POSIX.` The only feature disabled in this way is files birth time, only available on Linux via statx(), which is Linux-specific and thereby not POSIX compliant.

 On FreeBSD:
        $ gcc -O3 -march=native -fstack-protector-strong -s -lintl -lreadline -o clifm clifm.c